AagamBapna/AagamBapna/README.md

-- 👋 Hi, I’m Aagam Bapna, a current junior in high school
+- 👋 Hi, I’m Aagam Bapna, a current college student
 - 🏆Currently a Gold Divison in the United States of America Computing Olympiad (Top 200 high schoolers across the nation)
 - 🏆I have also qualified for Round 2 of Google Code Jam and placed top 2000 out of 32007 participants consisting of all programmers above 16
 - 👑 Interested in blockchain, data science, and tech